pivot-my-stuff/easy_pivot/README.md

 in which you have collected your pre-pivoted data.
 You may also tell Easy Pivot to output the pivot code it builds for your personal study or use in other SQL work.

+Added a "Discussions" area for comments and feedback.